iamrdk21/Website1/README.md

 # Personal Website
-Based on the theme "Beautiful Jekyll" by Dean Attali
+Based on the theme Beautiful Jekyll by Dean Attali